 Ayurveda believes that due to various causative factors there is a vitiation of the ‘Rasa‘ (body fluids/plasma) tissue and blood tissue which makes the body prone to attack by the precipitating causes leading to a bout of Common Cold.

-AYURVEDA believes that if the body’s physiology is working properly then the body resists the attack by external pathogens (viruses) and allergens – the two factors considered to be responsible for common cold by modern medicine.
+Ayurveda believes that if the body’s physiology is working properly then the body resists the attack by external pathogens (viruses) and allergens – the two factors considered to be responsible for the common cold by modern medicine.

-Causes of Common Cold as told by Ayurveda: The causative factors are divided in four categories
+Causes of Common Cold as told by Ayurveda: The causative factors are divided into four categories

-Factors causing derangement in digestive fire namely: – excessive intake of food articles which take prolonged time to get digested, for example fried food, or food made from concentrated milk; – excessive intake of food with the dry property like popcorns and other roasted grains
+Factors causing derangement in digestive fire namely: – excessive intake of food articles that take a prolonged time to get digested, for example, fried food, or food made from concentrated milk; – excessive intake of food with the dry property like popcorns and other roasted grains

-Factors which make the respiratory system more vulnerable to disease: – repeated exposure to dusty and smoky environment – abnormal season, for example too much rain in summer season – change of place of residence, or travel – climate change e.g moving from main land to sea shore
+Factors that make the respiratory system more vulnerable to disease: – repeated exposure to a dusty and smoky environment – abnormal season, for example too much rain in the summer season – change of place of residence, or travel – climate change e.g. moving from mainland to sea shore

-Factors aggravating Kapha and Vata Dosha: – exposure to dew/snow – exposure to draft of air – remaining awake in night – constipation – remaining in a swimming pool for too long – bathing in the state of indigestion. – excessive sex
+Factors aggravating Kapha and Vata Dosha: – exposure to dew/snow – exposure to a draft of air – remaining awake at night – constipation – remaining in a swimming pool for too long – bathing in the state of indigestion. – excessive sex